Durham probe focused on FBI, but prosecution of high-level officials like Comey 'unlikely': sources

 Under U.S. code, the special counsel would produce a "confidential report" and is ordered to "submit to the Attorney General a final report, and such interim reports as he deems appropriate in a form that will permit public dissemination."

-As for Comey, the former FBI director last yar said Durham's probe was not concerning for him.
+As for Comey, the former FBI director last year said Durham's probe was not concerning for him.

 "I have had no contact with him and haven’t talked to him," Comey told CBS News' "Face the Nation" in August.
 "I can’t imagine that I’m a target."